 Coquille Bonheur and Roland Mullegadoo from 'Lacaze en Paille' volunteered to organise a superb lunch followed by music, entertainment and dance at the 'Nautilus Club' at Albion for some of the seniors of the community.
 We proudly hosted more than 150 seniors.
 Gifts were distributed and it was an opportunity for our team to meet the seniors, care about them and create bonds in the community that will certainly last well beyond this single day.

 USMA returns with its famous delirious games SAP LOR KAL.
 4 mixed teams composed of children (from 5 years old), teenagers and adults will compete for a day at the Nautilus.
 May the best win!
-The events concocted by the organizers are not lacking in ingenuity: volleyball with water balloon, head spinner, tug of war, grin contest, apple in the bucket, wheelbarrow, trolley race.
+The events concocted by the organizers are not lacking in ingenuity: volleyball with a water balloon, head spinner, tug of war, grin contest, apple in the bucket, wheelbarrow, trolley race.
 CB were proud sponsors of this event and contributed by providing lunch for staff and participants on the day of this special event.

 Affection, sharing, love, benevolence, giving